pingtimeout/performance-graphs/mean-and-percentiles/README.md

 * One graph "mean.png" contains the evolution of the mean over the given period
 * One graph "percentiles.png" contains the evolution of the 90th, 99th, 99.9th and maximum over the given period

+The metrics are consolidated on a per-minute basis.

 # Licence

 Copyright (c) 2014, Pierre Laporte